EOkoyomon/eokoyomon.github.io/content/publications.md

 # 2025

-**E. Okoyomon** and C. Goebel, “[A Framework for Assessing the Generalizability of GNN-Based AC Power Flow Models](/files/gnn-generalizability-preprint.pdf),” *in Review*, Preprint, 2025.
+**E. Okoyomon** and C. Goebel, “A Framework for Assessing the Generalizability of GNN-Based AC Power Flow Models,” Accepted in *Proceedings of the 16th ACM International Conference on Future and Sustainable Energy Systems*, in e-Energy ’25.
+{{< publink href="/files/gnn-generalizability-preprint.pdf" >}}
+preprint
+{{< /publink >}}

 # 2024

-**E. Okoyomon** and C. Goebel, “[EnergyOS: Designing a Multi-Application EMS Platform](https://doi.org/10.1145/3632775.3661961),” in Proceedings of the 15th ACM International Conference on Future and Sustainable Energy Systems, in e-Energy ’24.
+**E. Okoyomon** and C. Goebel, “[EnergyOS: Designing a Multi-Application EMS Platform](https://doi.org/10.1145/3632775.3661961),” in *Proceedings of the 15th ACM International Conference on Future and Sustainable Energy Systems*, in e-Energy ’24.
 New York, NY, USA: Association for Computing Machinery, May 2024, pp. 237–255.
 {{< publink href="https://gitlab.lrz.de/energy-management-technologies-public/energy-os-core" >}}
 code
 {{< /publink >}}